IllDepence/sirtetris.com_2021_jekyll/hobby.md

 Here's some viewing material: [Supawit](https://www.youtube.com/watch?v=Ug_D_jyOOmE), [pyralux](https://www.youtube.com/watch?v=2EGFq-jvhFc), [A13x](https://www.youtube.com/watch?v=5jaRrtGVc3A)

 I, personally, started penspinning in 2007 and actively pursued it — i.e. took my time to practice, look out for new tricks to learn, etc. — for maybe a year and a half.
 After that it's been casual ever since.
-I barely try or practice new stuff ... but it's still a lot of fun to doing it and I don't plan to stop. :)
+I barely try or practice new stuff ... but it's still a lot of fun and I don't plan to stop. :)

 #### Some of my recordings